Main Content

 This section shows the process to integrate external C++ code into Simulink model using S-function Builder block:

-• Open Simulink model with an S-Function Builder block.
+• Open Simulink model with an S-Function Builder block and an Integrator block.

 • Instantiate class multiply in S-Function Output function.